bytecodeio/LookerEmbeddedReference-Frontend/README.md

 yarn dev
 ```

+### Start the backend API server

+Follow directions in [the backend repository readme](https://github.com/bytecodeio/LookerEmbeddedReference-Backend#installation) to install, compile and run it.

 ### Point a browser to:
 ```
-http://localhost:3001/embed-dashboard  # Update PORT 3001 to Environmental variable set with PBL_PORT if different
+http://localhost:3001/embed-dashboard  # Update PORT 3001 to environmental variable set with PBL_PORT if different
 ```

-## Documentation
+## Running in Google AppEngine

+Instead of running this locally, use Google AppEngine to run it in the cloud
+Follow the directions in [the backend repository README](https://github.com/bytecodeio/LookerEmbeddedReference-Backend#google-appengine-installation)

 ### Other resources: